-College of DuPage just makes sense to Colton Eakins.
+College of DuPage just made sense to Colton Eakins.

 “I cannot pick one aspect that made me decide to choose College of DuPage,” he said.
 “I am sure most people would respond that the low tuition was their tipping point.
-While this may also be true in my case, I think it is more pertinent to note what makes me stay at the College of DuPage: the faculty.
+While this may also be true in my case, I think it is more pertinent to note what made me stay at the College of DuPage: the faculty.
 No student is perfect in his or her studies.
-My professors and my counselors have provided much-needed support.
-Higher education is full of choices, and College of DuPage was -- and still is -- the best option for me.”
+My professors and my counselors provided much-needed support.
+Higher education is full of choices, and College of DuPage was the best option for me.”

 Eakins admits, though, that higher education would not have been an option without being named a Presidential Scholar, which includes a full tuition scholarship and enrollment in COD’s Honors program and the Phi Theta Kappa Honors Society.

 “I do not do College of DuPage justice when I say being a Presidential Scholar is an honor,” he said.
 “I will always be thankful for the College’s investment in me as an individual.
-I will pay the College back with my efforts over these next two years, and I will leave an impact on the College in the same way it has and continues to impact me.”
+I want to leave a lasting impact on the College in the same way it has and continues to impact me.”